jyamaoka/ShieldModel/README.md

-# G4 Shield Model
+# Shield Model
-Model of shielded CsI detector
+Model of shielded CsI detector in geant4

 ## Overview